Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reofou30/index.md

 visible: true
 title: Four Thieves remedial essential oil blend 30ml
 id: reofou30
-summary: The age-old recipe that has been used as an anti-bacterial, anti-viral and anti-fungal
+summary: 100% pure essential oil blend of the age-old Four Thieves recipe that has been used as an anti-bacterial, anti-viral and anti-fungal
 draft: false
 popular: true
 images: